KernelTuner/kernel_tuner/CONTRIBUTING.rst

 #.
 Install the required Python versions: :bash:`pyenv install 3.8 3.9 3.10 3.11`.
 #.
 Set the Python versions so they can be found: :bash:`pyenv global 3.8 3.10 3.11` (replace :bash:`global` with :bash:`local` when using the virtualenv).
 #. `Install Poetry <https://python-poetry.org/docs/#installing-with-the-official-installer>`__: :bash:`curl -sSL https://install.python-poetry.org | python3 -`.
 #.
 Make sure that non-Python dependencies are installed if applicable, such as CUDA, OpenCL or HIP.
-This is described in `Installation <https://kerneltuner.github.io/kernel_tuner/stable/install.html>`__.
+This is described in :ref:`Installation <installation>`.
 #.
 Install the project, dependencies and extras: :bash:`poetry install --with test,docs -E cuda -E opencl -E hip`, leaving out :bash:`-E cuda`, :bash:`-E opencl` or :bash:`-E hip` if this does not apply on your system.
 To go all-out, use :bash:`--all-extras`
     * Depending on the environment, it may be necessary or convenient to install extra packages such as :bash:`cupy-cuda11x` / :bash:`cupy-cuda12x`, and :bash:`cuda-python`.
 These are currently not defined as dependencies for kernel-tuner, but can be part of tests.
     * Do not forget to make sure the paths are set correctly.
 If you're using CUDA, the desired CUDA version should be in :bash:`$PATH`, :bash:`$LD_LIBARY_PATH` and :bash:`$CPATH`.